Skip to content

 Bereaved Partners Paternity LeaveDid not existUp to 52 weeks unpaid

-Pre-2027 reality: employees needed 2 years of continuous service to bring an unfair-dismissal claim.
-Practical effect: most short-tenure dismissals carried no unfair-dismissal risk, only risk under separate discrimination, whistleblowing, or specific protected-reason claims.
+Pre-2027 reality: employees needed 24 months of continuous service to bring an unfair-dismissal claim.
+Most short-tenure dismissals carried no unfair-dismissal risk.
+Only discrimination, whistleblowing, and other protected-reason claims applied from day one.

 Post-January 2027 reality: 6 months of service unlocks unfair-dismissal protection.
-Employers need a documented fair-procedure trail for any dismissal after the 6-month threshold.
-This compresses the “safer” dismissal window from 24 months to 6.
+Employers need a documented fair-procedure trail for any dismissal after the 6 months threshold.
+The safe window compresses from 24 months to 6 months.

 What this changes operationally

-• Probation reviews must be substantive, not rubber-stamped at month 5
+• Probation reviews must be substantive.
+Rubber-stamping at month 5 is not enough.

-• Settlement agreements get more common, quicker exits with finality replace contested dismissals
+• Settlement agreements become more common.
+Quick exits with finality replace contested dismissals.

-• Probation extensions become more common, six-month probation extended to 9 or 12 months where performance is unclear
+• Probation extensions become more common.
+A six-month probation extended to 9 or 12 months where performance is unclear.

 The nine protected characteristics under the Equality Act 2010: